GPBench/TinyverseGP/README.md

   - [src/analysis/benchmarks/boolean.py](https://github.com/GPBench/TinyverseGP/blob/runtime-analysis/src/analysis/benchmarks/boolean.py)

-###  The results obtained with this version of TinyverseGP have been presented in work submitted to PPSN 2026
+###  The results obtained with this version of TinyverseGP are presented in work accepted at PPSN 2026

 -  The corresponding paper has been accepted for inclusion in the conference proceedings
 -  An arXiv version of the paper can be obtained here: